Mark Pendergrast: Public appearances

 and radio programs, including The Today Show, All Things Considered, Marketplace, and Fresh Air.
 He writes a semi-regular column about coffee for the Wine Spectator.

+Documentary appearances

+He has been the featured interviewee in two documentary series inspired by his books, The Cola Conquest, directed by Irene Angelico and produced by Angelico and Abbey Jack Neidik of DLI Productions, and Black Coffee, also directed by Irene Angelico.

 Organizational affiliations

 Pendergrast is a member of the National Association of Science Writers, the League of Vermont Writers, and the Authors Guild.
 He is a volunteer for the National Center for Reason and Justice, a nonprofit organization which works with innocent people falsely accused or convicted of child abuse (related to the subject of his book Memory Warp).